andytudhope/Recollections/README.md

 Developer's already pay for SEO and AdWords, so paying to rank is not a new idea.
 However, in this system, how they rank is (a) totally transparent to the user, (b) can be influenced by that user if they feel strongly enough to pay a small cost and (c) whatever way a user votes, a good portion of the money that the developer initially staked to rank comes back to them.

-They can also withdraw their stake and leave the store at any time they wish to (WIP).

 1. Each downvote subtracts from the balance of the DApp in the rankings.
 Votes get progressively more expensive to mint, and only 62.5% of the SNT that the DApp staked to rank is available for voting.
 2. Each upvote has one of 2 results, split up in the UI:
     1. I literally upvote, which has no effect on the balance of the DApp in the store, but makes it more expensive for others to downvote and acts as a "protection" to the developer.